MarcDelp/universal-express-react-app/README.md

 And that's all for my React base app!

 Now that's fine, but this could not work without webpack to bundle the files.
-So, I also create a webpack configuration file, to handle the client build.
+So, I also created a webpack configuration file, to handle the client build.

 What follows in this README is the same as in the master branch.